NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 The product is based on C libraries so before it can be called in Python the libraries must be available on the local machine.
 To begin, clone into the repo at https://github.com/hunspell/hunspell/blob/master/README.md and then follow the instructions for your operating system.

+After that is finished, install pyhunspell using pip.

 ## Using the Hunspell Spellchecker